lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Field ID (FID) is a unique value to define the header field.

-* Field Length (FL) represents the length of the field in bits for fixed values or a type (variable, token length, ...) for Field Description length unknown at the rule creation.
+* Field Length (FL) represents the length of the field.
+It can be either a fixed value (in bits) if the length is known when the rule is created or a type if the length is variable.
   The length of a header field is defined in the specific protocol standard.
+  The type defines the process to compute length, its unit (bits, bytes,...) and the value to be sent before the compression residue.

 * Field Position (FP): indicating if several instances of a field exist in the headers which one is targeted.
 The default position is 1.